 Contributing to the Website

 Of course, one must always have permission, and any necessary permits for legally protected species or when collecting in protected areas.

-We still need images for a large number of plants, and so would be grateful to receive images that we can use on the site to illustrate additional species or aspects of species.
-Particularly helpful are images depicting less frequently illustrated portions of plants – fruits, underground parts, buds, etc. Ideally, we would prefer them in digital form.
+We still need digital images for a large number of plants, and so would be grateful to receive images that we can use on the site to illustrate additional species or aspects of species.
+Particularly helpful are images depicting less frequently illustrated portions of plants – fruits, underground parts, buds, etc.